srtandon/Local-GAN-sketch-to-photo/README.md

 3. Incorporate attention mechanisms to handle complex sketches better and improve detail generation.
 4. Implement style transfer techniques to allow users to influence the style of the generated photos.
 5. Optimize the code for multi-GPU training to improve accessibility and reduce training time.
+6. Use a better dataset with human-annotated images.

 Despite these limitations, this model serves as a valuable starting point for sketch-to-photo generation tasks.
 Future iterations could address these issues to create a more robust and versatile tool for image generation.